 JBM is so successful because it understands that, beyond learning to play great music, our art is really about communication, interaction and self expression.
 This is what keeps our students coming back.

-We will teach you to form Jazz Band Masterclasses (adult small groups) in your geographic area, and to make them successful for you and for your students.
-You will earn many times more money by teaching adults in groups and will enjoy the experience of working with interesting and dedicated students.
+We will teach you to form your own business (adult small groups), based on Jeff’s model of Jazz Band Masterclass, in your geographic area, and to make them successful for you and for your students.
+You will learn that it’s possible to earn many times more money by teaching adults in groups, and you will experience the joy of working with interesting and dedicated students.
 The dynamics of group coaching is endlessly interesting, enlightening for the teacher, and a great challenge.

 You are probably doing some teaching already.
-JBM Teaching Training will show you how to take charge, and build a real business around your existing skills (and give you plenty of new skills as well).
+Jazz Teaching Training will give you the tools, and show you how to take charge and build a real business around your existing skills (and give you plenty of new skills as well).
 We’ll enable you to move ahead with a real plan, and with intention.

 With Jazz Band Masterclass type teaching, you can earn much more income in less time, freeing you up to play the gigs you want, and live the life you want.
 The teaching you do will be more rewarding to you, it will feel more creative, and it will be more impactful for your students.
 It will actually feed your performing career, not take away from it.

 3) I’ve taught lessons and played gigs for years now.
-Why do I need further training from Jazz Band Masterclass?
+Why do I need further training from Jazz Teacher Training?

 You are wondering what is next for you, in your career and in your business (that is why you are investigating us in the first place).
 Wondering what is going to help you move beyond playing the same gigs and teaching the same few lessons over and over again.
 And what could possibly come along to help bump your income up to what someone of your training and talent actually deserves in the marketplace.